miguelcobain/ember-leaflet/tests/dummy/app/pods/addons/template.md

 This concept follows the lead of the great [ember-power-select](http://www.ember-power-select.com) and [ember-cli-deploy](http://ember-cli.github.io/ember-cli-deploy/).

 This addon list is auto generated from npm registry.
-If you made an addon and want it to show up here you just need to name it starting with `ember-leaflet-` and have an `ember-leaflet` keyword.
+If you made an addon and want it to show up here checkout the instructions {{#docs-link "docs.addons"}}here{{/docs-link}}.

 ### Addons: